IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Solr
 ----

-The Dataverse software search index is powered by Solr.
+The Dataverse Software search index is powered by Solr.

 Supported Versions
 ==================

-The Dataverse software has been tested with Solr version 7.7.2.
+The Dataverse Software has been tested with Solr version 7.7.2.
 Future releases in the 7.x series are likely to be compatible; however, this cannot be confirmed until they are officially tested.
 Major releases above 7.x (e.g. 8.x) are not supported.

 Installing Solr
 ===============